abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ```
 $ kubectl describe rs rs-example
 ```
 There will be an entry with `Deleted pod: pod-example`.
-This is because a ReplicaSet targets **ALL** pods matching the labels supplied in the selector.
+This is because a ReplicaSet targets **ALL** Pods matching the labels supplied in the selector.

 ---